-- 1. Confirm with your Coordinator the day per week you intend to work in the field carrying out household canvassing; - 2.
+- 1. Adhere to instructions and guidance from FAU in relation to carrying out field work; - 2.
 Familiarise themselves with the process for maintaining 'Daily Contact Logs' which must be completed, maintained and submitted for each day of field work; - 3.
 Familiarise themselves with the details of how the field work is organised to reduce the risk of spread of COVID-19 and the house rules to be strictly adhered to by staff to support this initiative; - 4.
 Complete COVID-19 Return to the workplace induction training; - 5.
 Read well-being tips